angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 The first step in creating a Signal Form is to define our data model.
 For this blog post, we will create a user registration form.
-A TypeScript interface defines all the fields we need.
+A TypeScript interface defines all the fields we need:
-A new user can provide name and age, multiple email addresses, and choose whether to subscribe to a newsletter via a checkbox.
+New users can provide name and age, multiple email addresses, and choose whether to subscribe to a newsletter via a checkbox.
 Finally, they must agree to the terms and conditions.

 ```typescript